casact/chainladder-python/docs/modules/triangle.rst

 The ``chainladder`` package has several sample triangles.
 Many of these come from exiting papers and can be used to verify the results of those papers.
 Additionally, They are a quick way of exploring the functionality of the package.
-These triangles can be called by name using the `load_sample` function.
+These triangles can be called by name using the :func:`~chainladder.load_sample` function.

 **Example:**
   >>> cl.load_sample('clrd')